puppetlabs-toy-chest/puppet-quest-guide/quests/variables_and_templates.md

 ## Getting started

-In the last quest, we set up a module to mange the Pasture application.
-So far, however, that module is very static.
-All the values used to define your resources are hard-coded into the resource declarations, and the configuration file and service unit file are both managed by static source files in the module's `files` directory.
+In the last quest, we set up a module to manage the Pasture application.
+So far, however, that module is static.
+All the values used to define the state of the system are hard-coded into the module's resource declarations.
+The configuration file and service unit file are both managed by static source files in the module's `files` directory.

-In this quest, we'll introduce parameters and templates, both of which use variables to make your code much more adaptable.
+In this quest, we introduce **variables** and **templates**.
+Variables and templates, let separate data from the resources and files you use to define system state.
+Using variables in place of hard-coded values is an important prerequisite to the topic of the next quest, **parameterized classes**.
+Class parameters give you an interface to customize all the important variables in your class without editing the module code itself.

+As you work through the rest of this quest guide, you'll see that variables (and templates, though to a lesser extent) are a key concept in many of the techniques you can use to write adaptable Puppet code.

 When you're ready to get started, enter the following command: